 Preparing for your session

-If you have specific questions about your professor’s assignment or expectations, be sure to ask!
+- If you have specific questions about your professor’s assignment or expectations, ask!
 The more you can tell us about the goals for your writing, the better.

 - Arrive on time.
 All appointments begin at the start of the hour (for example, at 11:00 exactly).
 After ten minutes (for example, at 11:10), your appointment will be cancelled and offered to another student.

 - Come prepared to actively engage in the session.
 During your session, you’ll be drafting, asking questions, revising, and engaging in productive conversation around your writing.

 - Cancel your appointment if you can’t make it.
 You can cancel your appointment directly from the online scheduler or you can email email@example.com for help.

 For first-time visitors